The Animal Science major offers an opportunity to apply animal biology, physiology, biochemistry,

-- Work with businesses inside and outside of agriculture, including farms, financial institutions, pharmaceutical companies, government agencies, and foundations;
+- working with businesses and financial institutions, government agencies, private foundations and

 For transfer students or students that wish to minor in Animal Science, please consult with an Animal Science advisor about your courses, interests and goals.
 A minimum of 15 credit hours is required for a minor and the courses need to be taken from Foundation courses (or equivalent), Animal Biology Systems, and Advanced Animal Biology courses.